 How to Use This Medicine

-- Your doctor will prescribe your exact dose and tell you how often it should be given.
+- Your doctor will prescribe your exact dose.
 This medicine is given as a shot under your skin, into a muscle, or into your lower back along your spine.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.